hail-is/hail/hail/python/hail/docs/install/azure.rst

 .. code-block:: sh

-   hailctl dataproc start MyFirstCluster MyStorageAccount MyResourceGroup
+   hailctl hdinsight start MyFirstCluster MyStorageAccount MyResourceGroup

 Be sure to record the generated http password so that you can access the cluster.